nexesninja/raspberrypi-telegram-bot/docs/installation_doc.md

 ## Create Systemd Service

 Create the `pi_telegram_bot.service` in the directory as given below.
+Add the content from `pi-telegram-bot.service` to the file.
+Replace user `pi` with your username.
 ```bash
 sudo nano /etc/systemd/system/pi-telegram-bot.service
 ```